AscendingCreations/axum-tutorial/src/basics/server.md

-# Axum

-[Axum] itself is for developing a server that handles routing, loading and utilizing [Tower](https://crates.io/crates/tower) middleware, extracting data from requests headers and cookies and sending generated responses to the client.
-Axum is built ontop of [Hyper](https://crates.io/crates/hyper) which is an HTTP client and [Tokio](https://crates.io/crates/tokio) which is a async event handler.

-# What Axum Does

-[Axum] retrieves and handles all the requests from hyper, routing them via routes to move the requests through the layering of middleware and into the methods(GET, PUT, ETC..) function handler.
-It then handles the request and generates a response which then flows back through the laying of middleware in reverse of the request.
-Hyper then returns the response to the end client.

 # Hello World Example

 In the following example we will show the basics of how to set up a very basic